 - Make the dough ahead or use frozen dough

 - Double the amount of meat-filled dough dumplings for this recipe.
-You can use half here and freeze the rest (they keep well for up to 6 months).
-This makes it super easy to just defrost and cook the bites in yogurt the next time you’re craving some shish barak.
+You can use half here and freeze the rest (they keep well for up to 6 months) for future use.
+This makes it super easy to just defrost and cook the bites in yogurt the next time you're craving some shish barak.

 Shish barak takes quite a bit of time to make just because there are so many elements that need to come together before it's all done.
 All-in-all, it took me around 3 hours to make this dish.
 If you're looking to cut down the time, you can make the dough ahead of time or use frozen shish barak dumplings.
 Despite the fact that it requires quite the effort, this recipe is so worth it so don't be put off by the time it takes to make it.